Australia crackdown on Google taxes seen holding investment risks

 'DOUBLE IRISH DUTCH SANDWICH'

-In a highly unusual speech on November 22, Australia's Assistant Treasurer David Bradbury took aim at Google Inc, describing in detail the strategies it has reportedly used to minimise corporate tax payment.
+In a highly unusual speech on November 22, Australia's Assistant Treasurer David Bradbury took aim at Google Inc, describing in detail the strategies it has reportedly used to minimize corporate tax payment.

 "It is not my usual practice to mention companies by name," he said.